Head of Humanities: Mrs C Nelson

 • Tectonic Activities

-There are opportunities for learning outside the classroom with fieldtrips to Malham, Yorkshire and there is also an enrichment opportunity to visit the south of France, where pupils can canoe down the Ardeche Gorge and catamaran in the Mediterranean Sea.
+There are opportunities for learning outside the classroom with fieldtrips to Malham, Yorkshire and there is also an enrichment opportunity to visit the Bay of Naples, in Year 10 and Year 11.

 We aim to deliver a high-quality History education which will help pupils gain a coherent knowledge and understanding of Britain’s past and present, and that of the wider world.
 We strive to inspire pupils’ curiosity to know more about the past.
 Our teaching equips our pupils to ask questions, think critically, weigh-up evidence, and develop arguments, perspective and judgment.